We have several smaller companies working with us right now; Maybe only 3 or 5 employees in total, and the founder doesn’t have a sales team yet.

 A freelancer will be much cheaper than hiring a full-time sales rep because you can hire them for however long you need.

-Why an outsourced sales team that focuses just on generating leads is a better INITIALLY
+Benefits of hiring an outsourced sales team that focuses on generating leads are a better INITIALLY

 Why is this important?